 Given the seriousness of this crime, anyone charged with a false pretense offense needs to consult with a lawyer that has not only previously handled false pretenses cases, but who also has the judgment, skill, and reputation to obtain the best possible resolution of the matter.

-What Is False Pretenses in Virginia?
+What Is Fraud and False Pretenses in Virginia?

 The general false pretense crime is found in Virginia Code 18.2-178.
 The statute creates two false pretenses crimes: (1) obtaining property by false pretenses and (2) obtaining a signature by false pretenses.